bounswe/bounswe2022group8/Deliverables/CMPE451_Customer_Presentation_Milestone_1/Deliverables.md

 * Implementation of logout API.
 * Research on tokenization and authentication mechanisms.
 * Helping frontend team for the connection.
+* Dockerization of frontend and deployment.
+(We faced lots of problems with Dockerfile during the procedure, I ended up writing it from scratch)

 ### Main Contributions
 I made the initial configurations for the project, adjusted the settings and dockerized it and worked on API endpoints related to registration, login and logout.
 I made some research on tokenization to prefer a suitable methodology for the project.
 Meanwhile, I also helped frontend team to integrate their application with ours, use tokens for authentication and actively participated in inter-team communication to make sure that everything works ok.